 Preheat the oven to 350 degrees F and line a large baking sheet with parchment paper.
 Set aside.

 In a small pot, melt the coconut oil (and honey if it has solidified) on low heat until melted.
-Remove from the heat and stir in the honey and vanilla extract.
+Remove from the heat and stir in the honey (if it was not solidified) and vanilla extract.
 Set aside to cool.

-In a large bowl, combine the oats, shredded coconut, seeds and brown sugar.
+In a large bowl, combine the oats, shredded coconut, seeds, chocolate chips and brown sugar.
 Stir well to combine.
 Add the nut butter and drizzle the coconut oil mixture on top.
 Stir well with a large spoon or spatula until there are no dry patches left.

 Empty mixture onto the parchment lined baking sheet and spread evenly.
 Use the back of the spoon or spatula to press down very firmly.
 Grease a rolling pin with butter or baking spray and use it to roll over the mixture, pressing down as firmly as you can without the mixture pushing over the edges of the baking sheet.